Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

 * **AC2:** When registering a collaborator with an existing ID documentation number, the system must reject such operation.
 * **AC3:** The mobile phone numbers provided must have 9 digits.
 Optionally it could also validate numbers with international format.
 * **AC4:** The name of the collaborator should have at maximum 6 words.
-* **AC5:** The bithdate entered must indicate that the collaborator has more than 18 years.
+* **AC5:** The birthdate entered must indicate that the collaborator has more than 18 years.
 * **AC6:** Each doc type should validate its specific format.
 * **AC7:** The address provided must include street, zipcode and city.

+Other questions:
+* Which should be the format for the dates?
+* What is the format of the emails?
+Should only specific types of email services be accepted?

 ### 1.4.
 Found out Dependencies